WPManageNinja/fluent-affiliate-docs/guide/integrations/easycart-integration-with-fluentaffiliate.md

+---
+title: EasyCart Integration with FluentAffiliate
+description: Learn how to integrate FluentAffiliate with EasyCart.
+Set up affiliate commissions for EasyCart product sales and track affiliate performance in your online store.
+---

 # EasyCart Integration with FluentAffiliate

 EasyCart is a powerful e-commerce store and shopping cart builder plugin for WordPress.
 With FluentAffiliate, you can easily manage affiliate commissions based on product sales, discounts, renewals, and upgrades.